 You can catch "The Heidi Harris Files" commentaries at 7:30AM, 12:30 and 4:30 PM weekdays, and "The Heidi Harris Show" is heard weeknights 6-7 PM.

-Radio veteran Heidi Harris was born and raised in Las Vegas, and is still working because her parents didn't buy more Las Vegas land in the 60's!
-Her dad was a showroom musician, and her mom had been a singer, so she literally grew up backstage in the Las Vegas casinos.
+Heidi was born and raised in Las Vegas, and is still working because her parents didn't buy more Las Vegas land in the 60's!
+Her dad was a Vegas showroom musician, and her mom had been a singer, so she literally grew up backstage in the Las Vegas casinos.

 An avid reader with an interest in everything, she had been listening to talk radio for years, never imagining she would ever be behind the mic herself.
 Heidi's friends encouraged her to give it a try, so she'd stop annoying them with her opinions.

-In 1998, in the midst of Monica-gate, she cut her talk radio teeth working late nightsat KDWN for free, and she was worth every cent!
+In 1998, in the midst of Monica-gate, she cut her talk radio teeth working late nights for free, (and she was worth every cent).
 Breaking into the business, there were even nights when she would sing all night in a local lounge, then stay up, rhinestones and all, to fill in for the morning show.
 Gotta pay your dues, baby!

-She recently published her first book, "Cocktail Waitress Wisdom: Life Lessons Learned While Carrying a Tray in Las Vegas”.
+In 2010 she published her first book, "Cocktail Waitress Wisdom: Life Lessons Learned While Carrying a Tray in Las Vegas", which is now also available in audio.
 Heidi and her husband Brian have been married for over ten years, and have a house full of rescued dogs.